-Jenine Stanley wrote a few months ago about her use of our Hydrsols in caring for her family’s service dogs:
+Jeanine Stanley wrote a few months ago about her use of our Hydrosols in caring for her family’s service dogs:

 Just a note to let you know that I wouldn’t be without your hydrosols and to give you just a few uses for them that might help others.